-Most of us could benefit from getting more exercise and, with the new year just beginning, this is a perfect time to get started.
+Most of us could benefit from getting more exercise and, with spring on the way, this is a perfect time to get started.
 You can meet minimum health recommendations with a 30-minute brisk walk five days per week.
 You can get even greater fitness benefits by exercising for longer or by doing more vigorous activity, like running.
 A good goal is to be active every day for at least 30 minutes and include longer or more vigorous exercise sessions when possible.

 Many people are motivated by having a goal to begin or add to an exercise program.
 You may find that training for an event is more rewarding than exercising for the sake of being active.
 An excellent goal is to prepare to walk or run in a local race.
 Don’t let the word “race” scare you.
 Most people who enter these events have the goal of finishing, not winning.
 That should be your goal, too.